 - Severe burns

 - Amputations and loss of limbs

 - Internal organ damage

-Filing a personal injury case can help you recover compensation for your injuries and other damages.
+Filing an injury case can help you recover compensation for your injuries and other damages.
 Damages caused by a car accident include pain and suffering, loss of income, medical expenses, and permanent impairments.

 The driver who caused the traffic accident is liable for damages and injuries sustained by passengers.
 Passengers of any vehicle involved in a car crash can file claims against the at-fault driver for damages, including the at-fault driver’s passengers.

 However, there could be other parties liable for passenger injuries.
 If a passenger safety device malfunctioned or was defective, the manufacturer could be liable under product liability laws.
 Defective airbags, seat belts, and child safety seats could contribute to passenger injuries.

 Contact Our Fort Lauderdale Car Accident Law Firm For a Free Consultation

 Passenger safety is an important part of a car accident claim.
 Our Fort Lauderdale personal injury attorneys investigate the cause of your injuries to identify all parties who might be liable for your claim.
 Call us now to schedule your free consultation with a passenger safety lawyer in Fort Lauderdale.

 - Pothole accidents